karutka/CodeAcademy-Full-Stack-Python-Project/README.md

-# Final-Full-Stack-Python-Project
+# CodeAcademy Full Stack Python Project
-Baigiamasis CodeAcademy Full-Stack kurso projektas, failai yra 'dev' branch'e
+The final project of the CodeAcademy Full-Stack course.
+All project files are in the 'dev' branch.